CuteMonkey/LineMazeSolver/README.md

 ## Introduction
 The solver is for a app game named "[Linemaze Puzzles](https://play.google.com/store/apps/details?id=com.gameindy.line&hl=zh_TW)".
-Its algorithm is based on DFS.
+Its algorithm is based on DFS with a little optimization.

 ## Prerequisites
 Because this solver is written by Python, so you need install Python in your OS.